Shop Subscribe

 Everyone looks forward to the holiday season.
 Why not incorporate that into your science class time through winter and holiday-themed activities.
 Physical science and winter weather go hand-in-hand, so check out these activity ideas around the ideas of mixtures and states of matter.

-Winter Holiday Themed Physical Science Activities
+Winter Holiday Physical Science Activities

 With the push for getting students excited about STEAM and STEM careers, there are tons of opportunities for hands-on science around the holidays.
 Educators and parents are getting creative, so here are some great ideas for getting elementary-aged students excited about science this time of year.